joyscopa/fewd-class-repo/final-project-worksheet/readme.md

 #### MVP

-- Find and use external api
+- Style home screen and templates for each "section"
 - Render data on page
-- Allow user to choose favorites
+- Allow user to click on and close out of sections
-- Save their choices in firebase
+- Begin build out of "style" and "color"

 #### PostMVP

-- Add user auth
+- complete all sections, subsections, add all design components

 ## Functional Components